 It is anticipated that the remodel will include a significant amount of new equipment.
 In addition, items received this year such as the lighting inventory will be used in the new facility.
 While we have, to date, replaced a large portion of our antiquated lighting inventory, there will be more equipment needed in the future, particularly with the addition of the Studio Theatre.
 The current requests on the Instructional Equipment list are for items that will also be used in the remodeled theatre and Studio Theatre.
-In many areas potentially not funded by the FF&E remodel budget, (computers, lighting inventory and a wireless sound system for example) Theatre Arts/SRT is out of date with technology and software is a key component.
+In many areas potentially not funded by the FF&E remodel budget, (computers, ironing system, dye kettle, etc. for example) Theatre Arts/SRT is out of date with technology and software is a key component.